grip21/uphold/Readme.md

         1. To see the bot PAT and ID -> [client] (http://localhost:3000/client)
         2. To see the info about the cards created -> [cards] (http://localhost:3000/cards)
         3. To see all the info about the transactions until the moment -> [transactions] (http://localhost:3000/transactions)

+####To run the test file in /test directory
+    1. Go to the upholdBot.js file and comment the line 16 'await createDB();'
+    2. At the terminal position yourself in /test directory and run $ npm test
+    3. Make sure you database has some data.